argarak/tw-light/README.md

 Compilation
 ===========

-To compile, run the following commands from any GNU/Linux  (or possibly Mac OS) while in the repository's directory,
+To compile, run the following commands from any GNU/Linux (or possibly Mac OS and any other *nix) terminal while in the repository's directory,

 ```
 ./configure